HCL-TECH-SOFTWARE/digital-experience/docs/get_started/download/software_licensing_portal/configure_entitlement_checks/index.md

 The License Manager uses the MHS service endpoint configured to transmit the data total amount and each API request contains in its entirety the following data:

 - Timestamp of data transmission (implicit in the call, not explicitly provided)
 - Deployment identification information
 - Total number of completed user sessions calculated by the License Manager since the last transmission

-For more information about FlexNet entitlement checking / usage reporting, see [Entitlement checking in FlexNet software delivery portal](./flexnet_license_and_delivery.md).

 For more information about My HCLSoftware entitlement checking / usage reporting, see [Entitlement checking in My HCLSoftware delivery portal](./mhs_license_and_delivery.md).